 Everyone knows Guinness World Records™, the universally recognised authority on record-breaking achievement.
-For over 60 years, people across the globe have been enthralled by an ever increasing number of record challenges and achievements.
-Maybe you’ve tried to break an ever existing record before?
+For over 60 years, people across the globe have been enthralled by an ever-increasing number of record challenges and achievements.
+Maybe you’ve tried to break an ever-existing record before?

-Transformation and centralization
+Transformation and centralisation